 Thirty-years ago I was homeless and roaming the streets on the streets of Newport, RI.
-I was alienated from most of my relationships because I was suffering from an addiction.
-Miraculously, I was graced with an opportunity to get help, and I embraced it.
-The help came in the form of kindness and openness from others who had suffered addictions and successfully recovered.
-They began to love me until I could love myself.
-I also learned about myself and how addictions led to my downfall and it’s impact on all of my relationships through 12-step programs like.
-Alcoholics Anonymous, Al-Anon, and Adult Children of Alcoholics.
-Studying and practicing the 12-Steps laid the foundation for me to learn humility, compassion, empathy and set in motion a deep desire and passion to help others transform and live deep, meaningful, productive and happy lives.
-Today, I live a life of passionate service and I am committed to helping others as a Certified in IMAGO Relationship Therapist, Seminar Leader, Teacher, Marriage Scholar and Published Author with more than 25 years experience as a psychotherapist.
+I was alienated from most of my relationships because I suffered from an addiction.
+Miraculously, I was graced to get help, and I embraced it.
+The help came in the form of kindness and openness from others who had suffered and successfully recovered.
+They loved me until I could love myself.
+Studying and practicing the 12-Steps created a foundation for me to learn about the importance of humility, compassion, empathy in relationships and this set in motion a deep desire and passion to help others transform and live deep, meaningful, productive and happy lives.
+Thirty years later, I am living a life of passionate service to others as a Certified in IMAGO Relationship Therapist, Seminar Leader, Teacher, Marriage Scholar and Published Author with more than twenty-five years experience as a psychotherapist.

-The special moments, inspiration and passion I have for assisting with couples is inspired by my 10 year marriage to my wife Yael.
+There are, of course, special moments, inspiration and passion I have for assisting with couples is inspired by my ten-year marriage to my wife Yael.
 After years of our own relationship struggles and near break up(s), we sought help from several Imagotherapists and now we have become “practiced enough” in the skills that I also teach couples—that we trust the process immensely.
 It’s our “relational practice.”
-Imagotherapy is proven effective for helping couples move past nitpicking, walking on eggshells with each other, blaming, revisiting ancient grievances, and into a much kinder direction.
-That’s the big challenge–to move away from the problems and into what they really want.

 “For one human being to love another human being: That is perhaps the most difficult task that has been entrusted to us, the ultimate task, the final test and proof, the work for which all other work is merely preparation.
 Loving does not at first mean merging, surrendering, and uniting with another person – it is a high inducement for the individual to ripen, to become something in himself, to become world, to become world in himself for the sake of another person; it is a great demanding claim on him, something that chooses him and calls him to vast distances.”
 Rainer Maria Rilke From Letters to a Young Poet – 1904